The links in this post contain affiliate links and I will receive a small commission if you make a purchase after clicking on my link.

 – Dried Cranberries

 – Feta Cheese

 – Cranberry Dressing

-– Soda options (mine included lemon-lime soda and 2 different cola’s)
+– Soda options (mine included Sprite Zero, Diet Coke and Dr. Pepper)

 – Syrup options (mine included Torani Coconut and Rose’s Grenadine cherry syrup)

-– Garnishments (mine included marachino cherries and lime wedges)
+– Garnishments (mine included maraschino cherries and lime wedges)

 Now, you can’t have a drink with out something to stir it with.
 These super simple drink stirrers were one of my most favorite little details of the whole party.
 I just took a small piece of gold tissue paper, cut it into fringe leaving about 1/2″ uncut, ran a little bit of glue along the 1/2″ portion and rolled it around the end of a bamboo skewer.
 Super cute, right?!